TanishqMalik707/Llama_3.1_Cold_Email_Generator/README.md

 #  Cold Mail Generator
-Cold email generator for services company using groq, langchain and streamlit.
-It allows users to input the URL of a company's careers page.
-The tool then extracts job listings from that page and generates personalized cold emails.
-These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.
+AI-powered cold email generator for a services company using Groq, LangChain, and Streamlit.
+This tool enables users to input the URL of a company's careers page, automatically extracting job listings and analyzing job descriptions.
+It then generates highly personalized cold emails tailored to each role, incorporating relevant portfolio links retrieved from a vector database for maximum impact.
+By leveraging cutting-edge AI models and natural language processing, the system ensures that outreach efforts are precise, engaging, and optimized for higher response rates.

 ## Set-up